CQVan/Tp2/Readme.md

 A real-time competitive coding platform where developers can go head-to-head in solving programming challenges.

+### The Story
+While waiting for ASU’s Sunhacks 2025 to start, our team of three computer science students was joking around to pass the time.
+Then our teammate Abhronil Dutta cracked a joke about “PvP LeetCode” — because, let’s be honest, CS majors and their egos go hand in hand.
+And just like that, our hackathon idea was born.

+We didn’t manage to finish in time to submit our project, but this repo is the result of our late-night coding, caffeine, and questionable sense of humor.

 ## Features

 ### Authentication & User Management